How to Make Mud in Minecraft and How to Use It

 Crafting recipe for packed mud

-Minecraft’s mud block is not a full block.
-But, why is that important?
+Learning to get mud in Minecraft is important because it is not a full block.
 Well, this feature makes mud more efficient to use in certain situations than some other blocks.
 For example, a hopper below the mud can pick up items that sit on top of this block.

 So, if you decide to use mud in a sugar cane farm design, you can make the collection system using only hoppers and not use hopper minecarts at all.